-5. Specify the full path to the start script for the WebLogic server and press Return.
+Specify the full path to the start script for the WebLogic server.

 The clsetup utility supplies the default path to the script found in the WebLogic domain directory.
-You can press Return to accept this value or type a new path and press Return.
+You can accept this value or type a new path.

-6. Type the path to the WebLogic Server environment file and press Return.
+6. Type the path to the WebLogic Server environment file.